 The simple answer is yes, another party may still be liable for an injury that occurred even if that injury aggravated a pre-existing condition or triggered an illness to happen sooner than it was likely going to happen on its own.
 Additionally, someone may be still liable for injuring or causing an old injury to flare up again.
 Just because someone is more fragile or likely to succumb to certain injuries, does not provide the tortfeasors immunity from negligent acts.
-This is sometimes called the “Eggshell Skull” defense.
+This is sometimes called the Eggshell Skull defense, the Eggshell Rule, or the Thin Skull Rule.
 The idea is that even if someone may have a condition that makes them predisposed to injury, the other party is not off the hook for negligence when compromising that condition.

-· triggering of a previously latent condition;
+- triggering of a previously latent condition;

-· aggravation of a condition that was formerly under control;
+- aggravation of a condition that was formerly under control;

-· exacerbation of a preexisting bodily or psychological disorder or disease; and
+- exacerbation of a preexisting bodily or psychological disorder or disease; and

-hurrying or speeding up of a disability or death.
+- hurrying or speeding up of a disability or death.

 REAL WORLD EXAMPLES OF THE EGGSHELL DEFENSE